kk47/bumo-test/README.md

 # What is this

-A test project for dpos, include:
+A test project for BuChain, include:

 1. A multi-instance multi-node cluster automation deploy tool
-2. A bumo function test program
+2. A bumo function and performance test program
 3. A web service to view dpos data

 # How to run test